Crypto is Perfect for Africa

-The main beneficially of blockchain eventually will be the public sector which is a host of activities for majority of citizens of every country.
+The main beneficiary of blockchain will eventually be the public sector which is a host of activities for the majority of citizens of every country.
 Blockchain can be used to automate and accelerate services and simultaneously lower their costs, eliminate multiple layers of redundancy and existing intermediaries and their accompanying costs and delays when providing services to citizens, it can reduce burdens and ease regulatory compliance, introduce record-keeping efficiency in areas such taxation, and smooth government operations across a number of areas.

 Already, blockchain, for its benefits alongside other regulatory and management checks, is being trialed in a number of places and areas to enhance what is known as e-government, for instance by Estonia in areas such as identity management, healthcare, voting; in United Arab Emirates in areas such as business registration, trade, and banking; in United States in areas such as corporate registry system and share issuance, General Services Administration, the Department of Homeland Security, and the Health and Human Services Department.

 However, blockchain is being explored in many areas in the public and business sectors.

 Here is an overview of a number of blockchain use cases highlighted

 About one-fifth of the world’s population lives without a legal or officially recognized identity and the problem is worse in Africa where majority of young people do not have identity cards.
 Being much more than a mere electronic registry or identity, a secure, self-sovereign digital identity on blockchain can enable efficient transactions across a wide variety of asset classes.